vyavasthita/oaas/observability/docs/common.md

 This document covers the foundational concepts, protocols, and architecture patterns used for observability in this project, including OpenTelemetry, Collector, and backend integration.
 It is intended as a shared reference for all telemetry types (logs, metrics, traces).

+---

+## Shared Instrumentation Toolkit

+Every FastAPI service now reuses [instrumentation-hub](https://github.com/vyavasthita/instrumentation-hub) (specifically the `instrumentation-hub-fastapi` package) instead of duplicating OTLP wiring.
+The helper ships:

+- Cached Pydantic settings for `OTEL_*` environment variables.
+- Logging/tracing/metrics exporters preconfigured for OAAS.
+- Request metrics middleware plus the Prometheus exposition app.

+This keeps all services aligned with the same semantic conventions and drastically reduces the surface area of per-repo observability code.
+Future adapters (Django, Express, etc.) will follow the same pattern so this document applies across languages.

 > Context: the repository now exposes observability as a standalone service.
 Client applications connect over a shared Docker network and push OTLP telemetry into the stack.

 ---